Split Payments for Swiss marketplaces: How automatic payment splitting works

 Published:

-Split payment means that a buyer payment on a marketplace is automatically split into several amounts – typically the seller’s share, the platform commission and any fees.
-For Swiss marketplaces, this model is particularly relevant because it allows the platform operator never to hold customer funds itself in its own account – and thus usually to avoid regulatory obligations under the Banking Act (BankG) and the Anti-Money Laundering Act (GwG).
+Split payment means that a buyer payment on a marketplace is automatically split into multiple amounts – typically into the seller's share, the platform's commission and any fees.
+This model is particularly relevant for Swiss marketplaces because it allows the platform operator to never hold customer funds on their own account – and thus generally avoid regulatory obligations under the Banking Act (BankG) and the Anti-Money Laundering Act (GwG).

-This guide explains how split payments work technically, which payment flow models exist, how refunds and chargebacks work with split payments and what Swiss SMEs need to consider when setting them up.
+This guide explains how split payments work technically, which payment flow models exist, how refunds and chargebacks process with split payments and what Swiss SMEs need to consider when setting them up.

-Split payment refers to the automatic splitting of a single transaction between multiple recipients at the time of payment.
-The buyer pays a total amount – in the background, the Payment Service Provider (PSP) distributes the money to the parties involved according to predefined rules.
+Under split payment is understood the automatic splitting of a single transaction to multiple recipients at the time of payment.
+The buyers pay a total amount – in the background, the Payment Service Provider (PSP) distributes the money according to predefined rules to the participating parties.

-In the context of a marketplace, these are usually three payment flows:
+In the context of a marketplace, these are usually three fund flows:

-• Merchant share: The amount due to the seller for their product or service.
+• Comerciante share: The amount due to the seller for their product or service.

-• Platform commission: The fee retained by the marketplace operator as intermediary – typically a percentage of the goods value.
+• Platform commission: The fee retained by the marketplace operator as intermediary – typically a percentage of the value of goods.

-• Transaction fee: The PSP’s cost for processing the payment (e.g. credit card fees, TWINT fees).
+• Transaction fee: The costs of the PSP for payment processing (e.g. credit card fees, TWINT fees).

-The crucial point: The split takes place at the PSP, not in the marketplace operator’s account.
-The platform operator only sees its commission in its account – customer funds flow directly to the seller.
+The crucial point: The splitting happens at the PSP, not on the account of the marketplace operator.
+The platform operator only sees their commission on their account – the customer funds flow directly to the seller.

-A customer buys a product for CHF 100 on a Swiss marketplace and pays with TWINT.
+A customer buys a product for EUR 100 on a Swiss marketplace and pays with TWINT.
 The platform has agreed a commission of 10%.
-The PSP charges a transaction fee of 1.3%.
+The PSP calculates a transaction fee of 1.3%.

 Amount